dlpnd/nvr-wiki/docs/Shaders/ShadowsExteriors.md

 ### Statics

-Wether to include objects with "Statics" flag when rendering shadowmaps.
+Whether to include objects with "Statics" flag when rendering shadowmaps.

 >Default: true